confluentinc/cp-demo/docs/index.rst

 ----

 In this demo, KSQL is authenticated and authorized to connect to the secured Kafka cluster, and it is already running queries as defined in the :devx-cp-demo:`KSQL command file|scripts/ksql/ksqlcommands` .
+Its embedded producer is configured to be idempotent, exactly-once in order semantics per partition (in the event of an error that causes a producer retry, the same message—which is still sent by the producer multiple times—will only be written to the Kafka log on the broker once).

 #.
 In the navigation bar, click **KSQL**.